 At present, the College of Engineering does not offer an accredited class for this requirement.
-Please see the web site www.ugs.utah.edu/?pageId=2431 for more information and an up to date list of accepted courses.
+Please see this web site for more information and an up to date list of accepted courses.

 3.2 Mathematics Courses

 The following courses (or their equivalent) are required from the areas of mathematics: